hyperstack-org/hyperstack/DOCS.md

 Hyperloop's Isomorphic Operations span the client and server divide automagically.
 Operations can run on the client, the server, and traverse between the two.

-This goal of this documentation is to outline Hyperloop's Operations classes and provides enough information and examples to show how to implement Operations in an application.
+This goal of this documentation is to outline Operations classes and provides enough information and examples to show how to implement Operations in an application.

-### What do Operations do?
+### Operations have three core functions

 Operations are packaged as one neat package but perform three different functions:

 1. Operations encapsulate business logic into a series of steps
 2. Operations can dispatch messages (either on the client or between the client and server)
-3. Operations can be used to replace boiler-plate APIs through a bi-directional RPC mechanism
+3. ServerOps can be used to replace boiler-plate APIs through a bi-directional RPC mechanism

 **Important to understand:** There is no requirement to use all three functions.
 Use only the functionality your application requires.